 What’s Required, to be Scheduled for Interview

-Submitting a complete and valid DS-260 application for each eligible family member and providing copies of ALL required documents to KCC (with confirmation of the submission) are the two actions on your part that would make your case ready for interview.
+Submitting a complete and valid DS-260 application for each eligible family member (and providing copies of ALL required documents to KCC with confirmation of the submission) are the two actions on your part that would make your case ready for interview.

 However, your interview will not happen until your case number becomes current.
 We say your case number has become current when, according to the Visa Bulletin, it’s your turn to be interviewed.
 In most cases, it takes several months for that to happen.
 It could even take more than a year before you are interviewed.
 This calls for much patience on your part.
-When your case number finally becomes current, then you will receive your second/interview notification letter (the first was for being selected), inviting you to your Diversity Visa interview.
+When your case number finally becomes current, then you should receive your second/interview notification letter (the first was for being selected), inviting you to your Diversity Visa interview.

 The Timing of Your Interview